-16.110.080 Alteration of a Historic Landmark or Contributing Resource, or New Construction Within a Historic District.
+16.110.080 Alterations of a Historic Landmark or Contributing Resource, or New Construction Within a Historic District.

 - A. Purpose.
+The intent of this subsection is to provide the procedures and criteria utilized by the Heritage and Landmarks Commission to review and render decisions on any proposal to alter the exterior of a Historic Landmark or a contributing resource within a designated Historic District, and on all new construction subject to a building permit on property where a Historic Landmark is located, or within a Historic District.
 It is the intent of this subsection to provide for the appropriate level of review for proposed new construction, alterations and development affecting properties within Historic Districts, or those affecting Historic Landmarks, and to provide criteria for review. - B. Application Requirements.
 In addition to any normally required building permits, a Certificate of Appropriateness is required.
 Prior to formal application, a pre-application conference between the applicant and Planning Director shall occur.
 All applications for alterations and development made pursuant to this section shall include: - 1.
 The applicant's name and address. - 2.
-The owner's name(s) and address. - 3.
-A detailed explanation of proposed alterations. - 4.
-A written description of the location of the site and, if applicable, boundaries of the Historic District or Corridor. - 5.
+The owner's name(s) and address.

+- 3. A detailed explanation of proposed alterations. - 4.
+A written description of the location of the site and, if applicable, boundaries of the Historic District. or Corridor. - 5.
 A map illustrating the location of the site and, if applicable, boundaries of the District. - 6.
 A list of exterior materials pertinent to the application request. - 7.
 Drawings: - a.
 Side elevation for each side of any affected structure, - b.
-Shall indicate dimensions and be to scale, - c.
+Shall indicate dimensions and be to scale. - c.
 Photographs may be used in lieu of drawings for small projects.